SirWumpus/ioccc-ae/93/README.md

 ## 7. INSTALLATION

-The source has been know to compile on a wide variety of machines and compilers like BSD and System V Unix with GNU C, PC mahcines with  WatCom C or Turbo C, and ATARI ST machines with Sozobon C.  Any machine  that provides at least K&R C and a BSD CURSES library (as described by  Ken Arnolds's paper) should have no trouble getting AE to compile.
+The source has been know to compile on a wide variety of machines and compilers like BSD and System V Unix with GNU C, PC machines with  WatCom C or Turbo C, and ATARI ST machines with Sozobon C.  Any machine  that provides at least K&R C and a BSD CURSES library (as described by  Ken Arnolds's paper) should have no trouble getting AE to compile.

 To build AE on most unix-like systems, type

     make

 The supplied makefile is configured for a BSD environment.
-Some systems may require that the macros CC, CFLAGS, LD, LDFLAGS, and LIBS be configured.
+Some systems may require that the macros `CC`, `CFLAGS`, `LD`, `LDFLAGS`, and `LIBS` be configured.

 The minimum Curses implementation supported is that defined by Kenneth Arnold's paper "Screen Updating and Cursor Movement Optimization: A Library Package".
-Some BSD Curses implementations have been noted to omit the  functions erasechar(), killchar(), and idlok().
+Some BSD Curses implementations have been noted to omit the  functions `erasechar()`, `killchar()`, and `idlok()`.
 For BSD systems with poor Curses implementations, alter the following macro:

     CFLAGS = -O -DBADCURSES